 Step 3: Now, you will see available firmware versions that you can utilize to fix the device.
 Select one and press "Download".

-Step 4: the FoneGeek app will complete the download and verify the firmware.
-After that, you can press "Fix Now" to begin fixing the device.
-After that, your iPhone should restart and works normally.
+Step 4: The FoneGeek app will complete the download and verify the firmware.
+After that, press "Fix Now" to fix the device.
+After that, your iPhone should restart and work normally.

-It can be frustrating if you cannot update your iPhone to the latest version because of unable to check for update error.
-We hope the above-discussed solutions will help you to fix the error quickly so that you can update the iOS version and enjoy all the latest features.
-Make sure to use the FoneGeek iOS System Recovery tool to quickly fix and update iPhone if it is stuck with the error.
+It can be frustrating if you cannot update your iPhone to the latest version because you are unable to check for an update error.
+We hope the above-discussed solutions will help you fix the error quickly so you can update the iOS version and enjoy all the latest features.
+Make sure to use the FoneGeek iOS System Recovery to quickly fix and update iPhone if it is stuck with the error.

 As a professional writer who is interested in technology, Edwin J. Parke has helped thousands of users by offering various tips to solve their problems.